gatsbyjs/gatsby/docs/contributing/docs-templates.md

 title: How to Create a Decoupled Drupal Site with Gatsby
 ---

-## What’s contained in this tutorial?
+## What's contained in this tutorial?

-By the end of this tutorial, you’ll have done the following:
+By the end of this tutorial, you'll have done the following:

 - learned how to **\_\_**
 - built a \***\*\_\*\***